cressie176/util-haven-projections/README.md

 ### Updating Data Sources

 It is safe to make non-breaking changes data sources, but you will need to bump the version for any dependent projections by updating their constructors before the updated module will be published.
-If you need to make a breaking change to a Data Source it is likely that one or more dependent projections will fail validation, and you will have to update the projection's `_build` method to make it backwards compatible, or if this is not possible release a new major version of the projection that is not backwards compatible.
+If you need to make a breaking change to a Data Source it is likely that one or more dependent projections will fail validation, and you will have to update the projection's `_build` method to make it backwards compatible, or if this is not possible release a new major version of the projection (see [Updating Projections](#updating-projections).

 ### Updating Projections